sara-nl/spiderdocs/source/Pages/about.rst

-.. warning:: Please note that Spider is a fresh service - still in Beta phase - and the documentation here is heavily under construction.
+.. warning:: Please note that Spider is a fresh platform - still in Beta phase - and the documentation here is heavily under construction.
 If you need any help in these pages, please contact :ref:`our helpdesk <helpdesk>`.

 .. _about: